-Section B Poetry: pupils will answer one comparative question on one named poem printed on the paper and one other poem from the Power and Conflict cluster.
+Section B Poetry: pupils will answer one comparative question on one named poem printed on the paper and one other poem from the Power and Conflict or Love and Relationships cluster.

 Section C Unseen poetry: pupils will answer one question on one unseen poem and one question comparing this poem with a second unseen poem.